 Learn advanced techniques in 3D modeling and texturing for games, movies, television, and motion graphics.

-401 Topics in Media, Information and Society Fall, Spring, Summer.
+Topics in Media, Information and Society (W) 401 Fall, Spring, Summer.
 3(3-0) A student may earn a maximum of 9 credits in all enrollments for this course.
 P: (MI 101) and completion of Tier I writing requirement SA: TC 239, TC 339, TC 375, TC 401 Cultural, technological, and design evolution of media and information.
 Conventional and emerging theories of media processes and effects.
 Critical examination of empirical research concerning social impacts of media, information technologies, and the Internet.
-Collaborative Documentary Design and Production (W) Spring.
+411 Collaborative Documentary Design and Production (W) Spring.
 3(2-2) Interdepartmental with Film Studies and Journalism and Writing, Rhetoric and American Cultures.
 Administered by Media and Information.
 P: Completion of Tier I Writing Requirement R: Open to students in the Documentary Production Minor.
-SA: TC Design and development of documentaries in a team setting using video and audio, still photography, web design, and print media.
+SA: TC 411 Design and development of documentaries in a team setting using video and audio, still photography, web design, and print media.
 Participation in a production cycle including idea generation, research, design, production, and distribution.
-Projection Design for Live Performance Spring.
+Projection Design for Live Performance 419 Spring.
 3(2-2) A student may earn a maximum of 6 credits in all enrollments for this course.
 Interdepartmental with Theatre.
-Administered by Theatre, P: (THR 219 and THR 219L) or (THR 337 or MI 337 or MI 341) RB: THR 211 or THR 211L or THR 212 or THR 212L or THR 214L or THR 216 or THR 216L Creating projection performance media through script, technology advancements, and production analysis.
+Administered by Theatre.
+P: (THR 219) or (THR 337 or MI 337 or MI 341) RB: THR 211 or THR 211L or THR 212 or THR 212L or THR 214 or THR 214L or THR 216 or THR 216L Creating projection performance media through script, technology advancements, and production analysis.
 Practical application through digital rendering, video production and software exploration.
-Interactive Prototyping Fall.
+420 Interactive Prototyping Fall.
 3(2-2) P: MI 220 and MI 250 Creation of iterative and diverse prototypes of computer-based technologies that satisfy user needs.
 Low-fidelity prototypes that can be used for design feedback and medium-fidelity working prototypes that can be used to assess interactivity and social goals.
-Creating the Fiction Film I Fall.
+Advanced Game Development 431 Fall.
+3(2-2) P: MI 231 or CSE 232 R: Open to students in the Department of Media and Information or in the Department of Computer Science and Engineering or in the Game Design and Development Minor.
+SA: MI 333 Advanced concepts in planning, implementing, and troubleshooting applications and interfaces for games and interactive media.
+Creating the Fiction Film I 435A Fall.
 3(3-1) Interdepartmental with Film Studies.
 Administered by Film Studies.
-P: FLM 335 R: Approval of department.
+P: FLM 335 R: Open to undergraduate students in the Fiction Filmmaking Minor or approval of department.
 SA: ENG 435A Creation of a short film, including scripting, conceptualization and planning, shooting, and rough editing.
 435B Creating the Fiction Film II (W) Spring.
 3(3-1) Interdepartmental with Film Studies.
 Administered by Film Studies.
-P: (FLM 435A or approval of department) and Completion of Tier I Writing Requirement R: Approval of department.
-SA: ENG 435B Finishing a short film, including fine editing, color correction, sound design, and foley work.
-Developing web promotion, marketing strategies, and distribution 440 Advanced Video Editing Spring.
+P: (FLM 435A or approval of department) and Completion of Tier I Writing Requirement R: Open to undergraduate students in the Fiction Filmmaking Minor or approval of department.
+SA: ENG 435B Finishing a short film, including fine editing, color cor-rection, sound design, and foley work.
+Developing web promotion, marketing strategies, and distribution Advanced Video Editing 440 Spring.
 3(2-2) P: MI 341 R: Open to students in the Department of Media and Information or in the Documentary Production Minor or in the Fiction Filmmaking Minor.
 SA: MI 352 Advanced principles, technology and techniques of video editina.